secure-foundations/mariposa/doc/meetings.md

 * overall figure
 * z3 seed option difference
 * shuffle experiment
-* cvc nl arith option
+* cvc nl arith option (14% -> 22%)
 * unsolvable correlation
 * time varaince on stable queries
-* average time on unstable queries
+* average time on unstable queries (15s jump in df vbkv？)

 discuss:
 * what should be considered unsolvable?
   * current: the intersection of everything (the original and the mutant all failed).
-  * alterative: just the plain result as predictor of solvability (?) the overall picture can inlcude the plain performance as well.
+  * alterative: the plain result as predictor of solvability (?) the overall picture can inlcude the plain performance as well.

 proposed changes:
  * use 40 seconds timeouts, cut off (say 30s) post experiment is adjustable